ORB-HD/deface/README.md

 ## Hardware acceleration

-Depending on your available hardware, you can often speed up neural network inference by enabling the optional [ONNX Runtime](https://microsoft.github.io/onnxruntime/) backend of `deface`.
+Depending on your available hardware, you can speed up neural network inference by enabling the optional [ONNX Runtime](https://microsoft.github.io/onnxruntime/) backend of `deface`.
+For optimal performance you should install it with appropriate [Execution Providers](https://onnxruntime.ai/docs/execution-providers) for your system.
+If you have multiple Execution Providers installed, ONNX Runtime will try to automatically use the fastest one available.

+Here are some recommendations for common setups:

-### CUDA (on Nvidia GPUs)
+### CUDA (only for Nvidia GPUs)

 If you have a CUDA-capable GPU, you can enable GPU acceleration by installing the relevant packages: